chaboihenry/NNFS_Chap2-3_work/README.md

 - Derivatives show us the "slope" of the loss function
 - We can follow the slope downhill to minimize loss faster

-### Chapter 7.5: Backward Passes - Implementing Derivatives
+### Chapter 9: Backpropagation - Backward Passes / Implementing Derivatives

-Building on Chapter 7's derivative concepts, I've implemented the backward passes for all activation functions and layers.
+Building on Chapter 7 & 8's derivative concepts, I've implemented the backward passes for all activation functions and layers.
 This is the foundation for backpropagation and gradient descent.

 **Key Implementations:**